 UG/L = Micrograms per Liter or Parts per Billion: A unit of measure for concentration of a contaminant.
 A part per billion corresponds to one second in 31.7 years.

 "<": A symbol that means "less than".
-A result of "<5" means that the lowest detectable level was 5 and the contaminant in that sample was not detected.
+A result of "<5" means that the lowest level of detection was 5 and the contaminant in that sample was not detected.